lesept777/MLP-for-ESP32/examples/MLP_4Sectors/README.md

 * Average weight L1 norm: 0.82061 (lambda = 0.000000)
 * Average weight L2 norm: 0.50392 (lambda = 0.000001)

 Clearly, the impact of regularization is too high.
-Setting the parameter to `0.75` leads to better results:
+Setting the parameter to `0.9` leads to better results:
-* NMSE is  0.997 on Training Set and  0.195 on Test Set
+* NMSE is  0.985 on Training Set and  0.327 on Test Set
-* Verifying on 400 train data : 18 errors (4.50%)
+* Verifying on 400 train data : 17 errors (4.25%)
-* Verifying on 100 test data  :  8 errors (8.00%)
+* Verifying on 100 test data  : 11 errors (11.00%)

-and no prediction errors but sensibly lower weights:
+and no prediction error but sensibly lower weights:
-* Average weight L1 norm: 3.64131 (lambda = 0.000e+00)
+* Average weight L1 norm: 3.70065 (lambda = 0.000e+00)
-* Average weight L2 norm: 32.03284 (lambda = 7.500e-07)
+* Average weight L2 norm: 25.12603 (lambda = 9.000e-07)

 L2 regularization seems to be more sensitive to the value of its parameter.